 The resulting text message will appear on subscribers' devices with a URL inserted to view the full content.

 Most mobile phones will automatically turn the URL into a link that the subscriber can tap to view the full message in their phone's web browser:

 - Beware of Emoji!
 Emoji (aka "smiley faces" 😀 ) are everywhere.
 If you want to use them in your messages, that's fine.
 Just know that this will usually result in truncation of the message and a link being sent out via SMS since emoji are not part of the standard GSM character set used for SMS!
 (See this article)

 - Don't "Bury the lead" Not everyone will click the link and read the whole message.
 So, be sure to put the most important parts of your content at the beginning of the text to ensure that your main message gets read.

 - Truncation tip: Omnilert will attempt to truncate the message at the nearest word that still allows the link to fit inside the 160 character payload.
-This usually happens about 120-130 characters into a message's content.
+This usually happens roughly 120-130 characters in a message's content.

 - Text variables can affect character counting: The use of text variables can often affect the character count of a message.
 Of course, that variable nature of inserting external text into an outgoing message can/will affect the overall length.